In this Guide

 Think about your skill level:

 Shorter boats, around 10 feet in length, will be the easiest for newcomers to power and maneuver.
-We’d recommend that people who haven’t kayaked more than once or twice start with something on the shorter end of the spectrum, or check out our other best kayak reviews.
+We’d recommend that people who haven’t kayaked more than once or twice start with something on the shorter end of the spectrum, or check out our beginner pick best kayak reviews.
 Shorter boats are easier to power, and they often maneuver more nimbly than bigger boats.

 If you have some experience already, or are athletic and can paddle with more strength than most beginners, you may want to buy something in the 10-12 foot range.
 Those craft will give you more stability and straighter tracking in rougher conditions, and give you more room to grow.